 The spring attracts plenty of travelers to both Asheville and Portland.
 Many travelers come to Asheville for the natural beauty.
 Also, many visitors come to Portland in the spring for the small town charm and the natural beauty.

 In April, Asheville is generally much warmer than Portland.
-Temperatures in Asheville average around 64°F (18°C), and Portland stays around 51°F (11°C).
+Daily temperatures in Asheville average around 64°F (18°C), and Portland fluctuates around 51°F (11°C).

 People are often attracted to the plentiful sunshine in Portland this time of the year.
 In Asheville, it's very sunny this time of the year.
 Asheville usually receives more sunshine than Portland during spring.
 Asheville gets 266 hours of sunny skies, while Portland receives 231 hours of full sun in the spring.

 Asheville gets a good bit of rain this time of year.
 In April, Asheville usually receives more rain than Portland.
 Asheville gets 4.4 inches (112 mm) of rain, while Portland receives 2.4 inches (61 mm) of rain each month for the spring.

 |Jan||44°F (7°C)||3.9 inches (100 mm)||40°F (4°C)||5.2 inches (132 mm)|

 |Feb||47°F (8°C)||4.3 inches (109 mm)||44°F (7°C)||3.9 inches (98 mm)|